Skip to content

 You would specialise in working either with children and families, or with adults.

-• Protect adults and/or children from harm
+• protecting adults and/or children from harm and responding to requests for help

 You would work closely with other agencies and professionals, such as health workers, youth workers, teachers, the police and the prison service.